-Understanding CS will help you reach your goals faster
+Understanding computer science helps you achieve your goals faster

 Of course, everyone has a different way of learning.
-You might prefer to learn your Computer Science basics while coding at the same time.
-And you’re perfectly free to do so.
+You might prefer to learn computer science basics while coding at the same time.

 “Becoming good at coding is about being able to understand a specific problem and then working towards solving it in the best possible way.”

-Hence, learning the basics of both Computer Science and coding will require skills in logical thinking and solving problems in various ways.
-You don’t necessarily need to be a math nerd – you will get far with just basic arithmetics.
+Hence, learning the basics of both computer science and coding will require skills in logical thinking and solving problems.
+You don’t necessarily need to be a math nerd.
+Knowing just basic arithmetics will get you far.

 Ready to start learning?
 Awesome!

-Here are a few of the best CS online courses to take a look at:
+Here are a couple of the best CS online courses to take a look at:

-During this course, you’ll write your own small programs and apps for practice.
+During this course, you will write your own small programs and apps to practice your skills.
 You’ll learn how computer work on the inside, what software programming is all about, and much more.
-All this is packed into just 2 hours of intensive learning!
+All this is packed into just 2 hours of intensive learning.

-Going through the course contents, you’ll learn how to write more efficient programs from scratch.
-You’ll understand how to design your code so that it makes the most of the resources your computer offers.
+You will learn how to write more efficient programs from scratch.
+You will understand how to design your code so that it makes the most of the resources your computer offers.
 (And yes, I regret not having started this course any sooner…)

 For more course recommendations, check out these top online computer science courses for beginners.